-If a person owns assets or property jointly with another person or in trust, then probate and estate administration is not necessary because ownership automatically goes to the surviving owner.
+If a person owns assets or property jointly with another person, then probate and estate administration are not necessary because ownership automatically goes to the surviving owner.
 Tax filings may be required, however.

 If You Die Without a Will, Who Gets Your Estate Under New Jersey Laws?

-- Real estate and other property owned jointly by husband and wife are automatically owned by the survivor spouse.
+- Real estate and other property owned jointly by husband and wife are automatically owned by the surviving spouse.

-- Real estate and property with a beneficiary designation go to the person designated as the beneficiary.
+- Bank and brokerage accounts, CD’s, retirement accounts (IRA’s, 401K’s) and property with a beneficiary designation go to the person designated as the beneficiary.

 New Jersey law determines who inherits the estate of a person dying without a will.
-It is determined according to kinship, meaning bloodline.
-When there are no known relatives, the estate is in escheat and all property goes to the State of New Jersey.
+Beneficiaries are determined by kinship, i.e., bloodline.
+When there are no known relatives, the estate escheats, meaning all its property goes to the State of New Jersey.
 Escheating to New Jersey is not a good thing.
-To learn how to avoid escheating your estate to New Jersey, call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com and set up an office consultation at your convenience.
+To learn how to avoid escheating your estate to New Jersey, call Fredrick P. Niemann, Esq. at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com and set up an office consultation at your convenience.

 How is Probate Handled When No Will Exists?

-When probate of an estate with no Last Will is required, an interested party must file an affidavit of administration no sooner than ten (10) days after the date of a person’s death.
-The Surrogate’s Office needs several documents from whoever it is that applies to be the Administrator of the Estate in order to process the application.
-When an individual submits the required information to be the administrator, the next step involves a determination of whether there is a need for an estate bond.
-This bond acts as an insurance policy that the Administrator will perform his or her duties.
+When probate of an estate with no Last Will is required, an interested party cannot file an affidavit of administration no sooner than ten (10) days after the date of a person’s death.
+The Surrogate’s Office needs several documents from whoever applies to be the Administrator of the Estate to process the application.
+When an individual submits the required information to serve as an administrator, the next step is to determine whether an estate bond is required.
+This bond acts as an insurance policy that the Administrator will perform his or her duties diligently, honestly, and in accordance with the law, and will not abscond with the money.

-Estate bonding involves a financial evaluation of the prospective administrator by a bonding company.
+Estate bonding involves a bonding company’s financial evaluation of the prospective administrator.
 In some cases, an Administrator will be denied a bond and will not be able to serve as a personal representative to the estate if their credit rating is not acceptable.
-Should this happen, then immediately contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call him toll-free at (855) 376-5291.
+Should this happen, then immediately contact Fredrick P. Niemann, Esq. at fniemann@hnlawfirm.com or call him at (732) 863-9900.
 The firm has served as substitute administrators in appropriate cases.

 Estate Administration and Probate of a Small Estate When There is No Last Will

-If there is a surviving spouse or domestic partner and the value of all property in the name of the decedent does not exceed $50,000.00 a simple Affidavit of Surviving Spouse, Civil Union or Domestic Partner can be issued by the County Surrogate allowing the husband, wife, partner to dispose of the property without formal estate administration.
-When there is no spouse or domestic partner and the property does not exceed $50,000.00 in value, a close relative can file an affidavit to handle the disposition of the estate.
+If there is a surviving spouse or domestic partner and the value of all property in the name of the decedent does not exceed $50,000.00, a simple Affidavit of Surviving Spouse, Civil Union, or Domestic Partner can be issued by the County Surrogate, allowing the husband, wife, or partner to dispose of the property without formal estate administration.
+When there is no spouse or domestic partner and the property does not exceed $20,000.00 in value, a close relative can file an affidavit to handle the disposition of the estate.

-If total assets exceed $50,000.00, the County Surrogate must appoint an administrator.
-Before someone is appointed, all next of kin must renounce their rights to be administrator.
-The decision to renunciate should only be made after consultation with an experienced New Jersey Estate Administration, Probate attorney.
+Otherwise, the County Surrogate must appoint an administrator.
+Before someone is appointed, all next of kin must renounce their rights to be an administrator.
+The term “renounce” means giving up the right to be the administrator of the estate.
+The decision to renounce should only be made after consultation with an experienced New Jersey Estate Administration and Probate attorney.
 Significant legal rights will be affected by an ill-advised refusal to serve as an administrator.
 I’ve handled cases where the worst decision made by a family member was to renunciate their right to administer a loved one’s estate.
-Contact me at fniemann@hnlawfirm.com or call me toll-free at (855) 376-5291 should you have any questions about the issue of renunciation to be estate administrator.
+Contact me at fniemann@hnlawfirm.com or call me at (732) 863-9900 if you have any questions about renouncing as the estate administrator.

 What Happens if you Die Without a Last Will in NJ (Part I)